 I want to continue to inspire others to travel with kids who aren’t their own and be travel mentors, so I decided to start taking guest posts about other Niece/Nephew Projects!
-You’ll hear their stories, tips, ups and downs.
-Over the next week you’ll be seeing Aunt Michaela and Niece Laura’s story here on Ottsworld!
-And if it inspires you to do something similar, let me know about it – and maybe just maybe you’ll even want to write about it!
+You’ll hear their stories, tips, ups and downs from other Aunts, neices, and nephews.
+And if it inspires you to do a Niece Project or simply travel with teenagers, let me know about it – and maybe just maybe you’ll even want to write about it!

 Packing and Travel Tips From a Teenager’s Perspective

 The first thoughts that raced through my head when my Aunt Michaela told me I was being given the chance to choose anywhere in Europe to explore over the summer were, “OH MY GOSH, IS THIS REAL?!?!?!?”
 I’ve always been so fond of the idea of traveling and seeing the world beyond pictures on Google Images.
 Being given the opportunity to see a new country for the first time opened my eyes to the reality that I can travel and can have those experiences that others have across the oceans.